 We do everything we can together with local partners to protect and restore the marine environment in the Dutch Caribbean.
 How do you actually do that, protect the marine environment?

-As the impact of climate change increases, in the form of ocean acidification, rising sea temperatures, and more, our goal is to link the global commitment towards reduced CO2 emissions to building resilient coral reefs and healthy flagship species that can withstand these pressures.
+As the impact of climate change increases, in the form of ocean acidification, rising sea temperatures, and more, our goal is to link the global commitment towards reduced CO2 emissions to building resilient coastal ecosystems and healthy flagship species that can withstand these pressures.
 WWF-NL’s two main long-term conservation goals for the Dutch Caribbean are:

-More in-depth information on how we intend to achieve these two conservation goals through the WWF-NL Dutch Caribbean marine program for the next five years (2022-2027), can be accessed here.
+More in-depth information on how we intend to achieve these two conservation goals through the WWF-NL Dutch Caribbean marine program for the years 2022-2027, can be accessed here.

 Our objective is to kickstart, facilitate, and support local initiatives, as well as developing new projects in cooperation with local and regional organizations.
 Where possible, WWF-NL will involve local communities and raise their awareness for the need to support the natural environment and the threats it faces, thus creating a world in which people and nature live in harmony.